Ju-On/Offensive-Security/Attacking Active Directory: Initial Attack Vectors.md

 3. SMBexec
 4. Atexec

-## 🚩 IPv6 Attacks - Another form of relaying.
+## 🚩 IPv6 Attacks - Another form of relaying

 IPv6 can be used to conduct authentication via DNS to the Domain Controller via LDAP or SMB.